Holographically Emergent Gauge Theory in Symmetric Quantum Circuits

 \subsection{Coherent Information}

-Let us examine the robustness of the information encoded in the spin states $\{ \ket{\psi_0(Q)}\}$ in more detail.
-To this end, it is useful to imagine coupling the spin chain $S$ to an external reference qudit $R$ whose Hilbert space dimension equals the number of distinct global charges of the spin chain.
-We can then prepare the composite spin chain + qudit system in a maximally entangled state
+Let us examine the robustness of the quantum information encoded in the logical spin states $\{ \ket{\psi(Q)}\}$ in more detail.
+To this end, it is useful to imagine coupling the spin chain $S$ to an external reference $R$ whose Hilbert space dimension equals $N$, the number of distinct global charges of the spin chain.
+We then prepare the composite $SR$ system in the maximally entangled pure state